Integrated Urban Services

 Integrated Urban Services Pilot City Application Information Session

 Following these events, cities submitted their interest to participate in the pilot program.
-Two cities were selected to implement a pilot project where targeted technical assistance, capacity building, and private sector partnerships can help catalyze investment and implementation of integrated energy, water, and food solutions.
+Two cities were selected to implement a pilot project where targeted technical assistance, capacity building, and private sector partnerships could help catalyze investment and implementation of integrated food, energy, and water solutions.

 Engagement with international, regional, and local private sector organizations is a critical part of program success.
-An Experts Group and Community of Practice will be established to serve as key resources to support this effort and to provide ongoing feedback and guidance on current research, best practices, and outreach.
-Dialogue with the U.S. and ASEAN business communities and regional stakeholders will be convened from the onset to broaden understanding of circular economy principles and to bring additional investment and technological innovation to the pilot projects and the region.
+An Experts Group and Community of Practice served as key resources to support this effort and to provide ongoing feedback and guidance on current research, best practices, and outreach.
+Dialogue with the U.S. and ASEAN business communities and regional stakeholders were convened from the onset to broaden understanding of circular economy principles and to bring additional investment and technological innovation to the pilot projects and the region.

-In its second year, the project is initiating capacity building and technical assistance for key public and private sector stakeholders for the two selected pilot cities—Iskandar, Malaysia and Cagayan de Oro, Philippines.
-Through a series of workshops, webinars, and collaborative discussions, the Integrated Urban Services program provides opportunities to all participants, both public and private sector, to co-design solutions to address the cities' energy, water, and food system needs.
+In its second year, the project initiated capacity building and technical assistance for key public and private sector stakeholders for the two selected pilot cities—Iskandar, Malaysia and Cagayan de Oro, Philippines.
+Through a series of workshops, webinars, and collaborative discussions, the Integrated Urban Services program provided opportunities to all participants, both public and private sector, to co-design solutions to address the cities' energy, water, and food system needs.

-Assistance will be focused on a variety of topics, including:
+Assistance focused on a variety of topics, including:

 • Technological and nature-based solutions